-Theme Class number of times Description Homogenization method with FEM will be lectured in this item.
-It is used for Homogenization 2 obtaining the equivalent homogenized material constants of an anisotropic technique and FEM 3 composite material to be analyzed.
-The method to obtain homogenized elastic coefficient tensor will be especially focused on.
-Statistical mechanics, molecular dynamics, Monte Carlo method and Multiple Molecular dynamics 4 scale model will be shortly introduced in order to understand the basic theory of simulation 4 molecular dynamics simulation.
+Theme Class number of times Description Finite difference method 3 Explicit-FDM is explained using an example of unsteady motion of a mass point based on Voigt model.
+In addition, the numerical simulation results are compared to their theoretical solutions and discussed.
+Boundary element method and Molecular dynamics simulation 4 Fundamental concept of boundary element method (BEM) and its applications in the engineering field will be introduced.
+Monte Carlo method and Multiple scale model will be shortly introduced in order to understand the basic theory of molecular dynamics simulation.
 Their application to engineering problems are to be also given by showing some up-to-date examples.
-Distinct element Theory of the distinct element method (DEM) will be lectured in this item.
-The method and its 4 DEM is the numerical analysis method for discontinuum.
-The application of the application DEM in the engineering field will also be explained.
-Study of contaminant migration in subsurface via groundwater flow modelling coupled with advective-dispersive solute transport.
-In this section, we will first Migration of introduce the general groundwater flow and chemical transport in porous media, Contaminants in 3 then we will learn about the governing equations for advective-dispersive chemical Subsurface transport, and finally we will define the parameters and find the analytical solution of the governing equations.
+Distinct element method and its application 4 Theory of the distinct element method (DEM) will be lectured in this item.
+The DEM is the numerical analysis method for discontinuum.
+The application of the DEM in the engineering field will also be explained.
+Migration of Contaminants in Subsurface 3 Study of contaminant migration in subsurface via groundwater flow modelling coupled with advective-dispersive solute transport.
+In this section, we will first introduce the general groundwater flow and chemical transport in porous media, then we will learn about the governing equations for advective-dispersive chemical transport, and finally we will define the parameters and find the analytical solution of the governing equations.
 Some numerical results will be used as examples to understand the process.
-Confirmation of the learning achievement 1 Confirmation of the learning achievement degree degree 【Textbook】 Textbook(supplemental) ] Prerequisite(s) [Web Sites] Additional Information
+Confirmation of the learning achievement degree 1 Confirmation of the learning achievement degree 【Textbook】 【Textbook(supplemental) 【Prerequisite(s)】 【Independent Study Outsi 【Web Sites】 【Additional Information】 1